 convert hydrogen into electricity using a fuel cell system.
 Hydrogen is typically stored on-board the vehicle for conversion, so these need not be plug-in vehicles.
 However, it appears likely that plug-in hybrid type fuel cell vehicles – with batteries and a fuel cell system instead of an internal combustion engine – may be an optimal configuration, and thus they would be plug-in vehicles.

-a process with nuclei collide and join together to form a heavier atom.
+a process in which nuclei collide and join together to form a heavier atom.
 When this happens a considerable amount of energy gets released.
-(This is what happens at the Sun’s core).
+(This is what takes place at the core of the Sun.)

 tradable financial contracts.